dkoudlo/py-manage-server/README.md

         - name: single name of the service (Default: none ) REQUIRED
         - status: defines the state service whould be in.
 Allowed `restarted`, `stopped`, `running` (Default: none ) REQUIRED
         - sudo: run service command with sudo privileges.
 Allowed `yes`, `no` (Default: `no`)
+  - comply plugin: makes sure the system is complient to the provided configuration, offers remediation to the found issues
+    - input: only single list entrie at the time
+        - port_ok: takes in a port number as an integer REQUIRED
+        - disk_free_percent: 80 takes in integer from 0 - 100 makes sure the storage meets specified space requirement
+        - dns_ok: tries to resolve provided FQDN name to an ip
+        - hostname_ok:  Checks Name Service Resolution for systems hostname Allowed `yes`, `no` (Default: `no`)
 - package in the `./modules/package/` everything related to the package management should go into here
   - apt_get plugin: manages apt-get for debian.
 Note: update can be used on its own.
     - input: